nirajp82/AWS/cdk.md

 ### CDK
 * `cdk init app --language typescript`: Initialise the code
+* `cdk init list`: View a list of the available templates
 * `cdk ls`: List the different stacks
 * `cdk bootstrap`: Bootstrapping is the process of provisioning resources for the AWS CDK before you can deploy AWS CDK apps into an AWS environment.
 (An AWS environment is a combination of an AWS account and Region).